 In one episode of the Sailor Moon S arc (the arc with Sailors Neptune and Uranus), Lita (Makoto) is being stalked by a Monster of the Week who wears a long cloak wrapped around her body and when she runs, no hint of a skirt or shorts can be seen, implying that the cloak is the only thing that's covering her.
 When the monster confronts Lita (who's out with Amara and Michelle), the monster throws open her cloak and Lita reacts as if she's been flashed.
 Turns out the Monster of the Week was just wearing a dress with a really short skirt.

-During the Black Moon arc, Usagi visits Mamoru's apartment, wearing a cute dress with a blouse underneath.
+During the manga version of the Black Moon arc, Usagi visits Mamoru's apartment, wearing a cute dress with a blouse underneath.
 The couple have a romantic scene, he lowers her to the floor, kisses her, end of scene.
 The next scene takes place the day after... with Usagi in the same dress but no blouse.
-In which episode?
-That doesn't ring a bell.

 Later in the arc, Sailor Moon is fighting and she summons mental images of her loved ones to strengthen herself.
 When she thinks of Mamoru, he's shirtless, and it's strongly implied that she's recalling the moment mentioned above.

 The above example isn't the only time there were some slip-ins like this, most especially closer to SuperS and Stars, while in Stars Seiya is a little provocative and seemingly in love with Usagi (lets just forget that whole 'disguised as males' thing, it was a lesbian love and you know it!) to the point of showing jealousy of Mamoru in each and every episode (under the mistaken belief that he had dumped Usagi, though to her credit nobody knew what truly happened), trying to kiss Usagi at least twice, and making her think she was going to get raped at one point.
 Totally appropriate for the 16 to 19 yr age groups.